davidfrantz/force/docs/source/history/vdev.rst

     It can be used to combine multiple datacubes into a single virtual dataset, which can be useful for analysis.
     The tool can be used with various options to customize the output, such as specifying the pattern of files to include and whether to overwrite existing files.

+  - Minor adjustments have been made in a couple of AUX tools to reflect the changes in handling chunks.